-In terms of implementation of the CEDS this past year, the NARCOG EDD and others made significant headway, despite the COVID-19 pandemic.
+In terms of implementation of the CEDS during FY2021, the NARCOG EDD and others made significant headway, despite the COVID-19 pandemic.
 The following sections: Goals, Programs and Initiatives Updates, New and Expanding Industry, Selected Economic Highlights, and Regional & County Demographics Snapshots represents the various efforts towards implementation, but is not all inclusive of everything accomplished within our region.

-INSPIRE INNOVATION & ENTREPRENEURSHIP
+GOAL 1 INSPIRE INNOVATION & ENTREPRENEURSHIP